jupyter/docker-stacks/docs/using/troubleshooting.md

 1. **Ensure the new user has ownership of `/home` and volume mounts**

-   For example, say you want to create a user `callisto` with a `GID` and `UID` of `1234`, you will have to add the following flags to the docker run command:
+   For example, say you want to create a user `callisto` with a `GID` and `UID` of `1234`.
+   You will have to add the following flags to the docker run command:

    ```bash
     docker run -it --rm \